-Cops: Pennsylvania Uber driver pleaded for her life before passenger shot her dead
+Uber driver pleaded for her life before passenger shot her dead, police say

 Visitation was being held this weekend and her funeral will taker place on Monday.

-“She also enjoyed art, crafting and her bible study,” the obituary continues.
-“Anyone who knew Christi, knew her smile could light up every room she was in.
+“She also enjoyed art, crafting and her Bible study,” the obituary continues.
+“Anyone who knew Christi knew her smile could light up every room she was in.
 No matter what was going on in her life, Christi was always smiling, always positive and always loving.

 “Christi is survived by her parents, Joseph and Cindy Spicuzza; her fiancé, Brandon Marto; her children Andrea, Drew, Scotty and Tori; her brothers Joseph II, Raphael and Michael; her sister Chantelle, her nieces and nephew and many extended family.”